March 30, 2021 20 min read

 Sometimes we use two neighboring layers in a multilayer printed circuit board to route signals.
 Doing this, remember to route the tracks on one layer perpendicular to the tracks on the second layer.
 Thus you will avoid parallelism of the tracks and minimize crosstalk between them.

-We have mentioned the basic rules of high speed PCB design but not all of them.
+We have mentioned the basic high speed PCB board design rules but not all of them.
 This is a wide area of an even much wider area called PCB design.

 In its turn, PCB design is a part of such a vast and multistage domain as embedded hardware development.
 It includes, for instance, preparation for production and selection of components.
 At these stages, you should consider bazillion nuances such as the device production time and the scheduled time for discontinued components, etc.